Diamond Jim Brady: Personal life

 "Diamond Jim" is known for his longtime relationship with actress and singer Lillian Russell.
 It is said they would rendezvous at his home at 7 West 46th Street in Manhattan.
 It is said that her eating habits were a perfect match for his own.

 In 1912, Brady donated $220,000 to Johns Hopkins Hospital in Baltimore, Maryland, where he had once been treated.
 The hospital created the James Buchanan Brady Urological Institute in his honor.

-Brady never married, and after his death, his estate was distributed to many institutions, most notably New York Hospital.
-It is now known as NewYork–Presbyterian Hospital, and the department of urology still maintains the James Buchanan Brady Foundation.
+Brady never married, and after his death, his estate was distributed to many institutions, most notably New York Hospital - now NewYork–Presbyterian Hospital - where the Department of Urology still maintains the James Buchanan Brady Foundation.

 Death

-Brady died in his sleep on April 13, 1917, of a heart attack.
-(Although he died of a myocardial infarction, he also suffered from Bright's disease, coronary heart disease, diabetes mellitus, gallstones, arterial hypertension, inflammation of the prostate, as well as persistent, recurrent urinary tract infections).
+Brady died in his sleep on 13 April 1917, of a heart attack.

+Although he died of a myocardial infarction, he also suffered from Bright's disease, coronary heart disease, diabetes mellitus, gallstones, arterial hypertension, inflamed prostate, as well as persistent, recurrent urinary tract infections.
 When his body was examined, doctors discovered that his stomach was six times the size of that of an average person.